INShaikh/Creating_and_querying_db-s_in-MySQL/README.md

-# Creating_and_querying_db's_in_MySQL
+# MySQL_fundamentals
-This was done alongside a course in MySQL and this is also my source of data.
+This is a collection of MySQL code where I have created databases and queried them.
+This was completed alongside a MySQL course on Udemy.